certtools/intelmq/docs/Bots.md

 ### RFC1918

-Several RFCs define ASNs, IP Addresses and Hostnames (and TLDs) reserved for documentation.
+Several RFCs define ASNs, IP Addresses and Hostnames (and TLDs) reserved for *documentation*.
-Events will be dropped if they match the criteria of either being reserved for documentation (e.g. `ASN64496`) or belonging to a local area network (e.g. `192.168.0.0/24`).
-These checks are applied on URLs, IP Addresses and ASNs.
+Events or fields of events can be dropped if they match the criteria of either being reserved for documentation (e.g. AS 64496, Domain `example.com`) or belonging to a local area network (e.g. `192.168.0.0/24`).
+These checks can applied to URLs, IP Addresses, FQDNs and ASNs.

+It is configurable if the whole event should be dropped ("policies") or just the field removed, as well as which fields should be checked.

 Sources:
 * https://tools.ietf.org/html/rfc1918